 Course Learning OutcomesAt the completion of this course you will be able to;

 1. Characterise nursing in an international context

-2. Identify the role of the World Health Organisation and other Non Government Organisations in developing nations
+2 Identify the role of the World Health Organisation and other Non Government Organisations

-8. Evaluate the impact of conflict in poor health outcomes
+7 Evaluate the role of conflict in poor health outcomes

 University Graduate Attributes